Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 We don't get to see the distribution, we only get to sample from it.
 Sampling can tell us *where* a peak is (if it's tall enough), but not how many peaks there are.

-Still, why don't we just look at the initial signal and see how far apart the blips are?
+Still, why don't we just sample the initial signal several times and see how far apart the blips are?
 Why can't we figure out the period by sampling the input signal and noticing "Gee, there sure are a lot of multiples of 5 in here."?

 The problem with noticing that a certain multiple keeps happening again and again is that, as you will see later, in the problem we care about the signal we're sampling from is going to have a random offset.
-If we sample the number 213, that could be "50*4" with an offset of 13 or "10*21" with an offset of 3 or any other combination of offset and multiple.
+If we sample the number 213, that could be $50 \cdot 4$ with an offset of $13$ or $10 \cdot 21$ with an offset of $3$ or any other combination of offset and multiple.
 *Every time we sample, there will be a different unknown offset.*
 This prevents us from figuring out the underlying pattern.
 Sampling from input states with random offsets will look exactly like random noise.